awsdocs/amazon-migrationhub-user-guide/doc_source/API_AssociateDiscoveredResource.md

 HTTP Status Code: 400

  **PolicyErrorException**
-Exception raised when there are problems accessing ADS \(Application Discovery Service\); most likely due to a misconfigured policy or the `migrationhub-discovery` role is missing or not configured correctly\.
+Exception raised when there are problems accessing Application Discovery Service \(Application Discovery Service\); most likely due to a misconfigured policy or the `migrationhub-discovery` role is missing or not configured correctly\.
 HTTP Status Code: 400

  **ResourceNotFoundException**
-Exception raised when the request references a resource \(ADS configuration, update stream, migration task, etc\.\) that does not exist in ADS \(Application Discovery Service\) or in Migration Hub's repository\.
+Exception raised when the request references a resource \(Application Discovery Service configuration, update stream, migration task, etc\.\) that does not exist in Application Discovery Service \(Application Discovery Service\) or in Migration Hub's repository\.
 HTTP Status Code: 400

  **ServiceUnavailableException**